Site map

 • May 2022: We introduced a new climate tilt – a carbon reducing investment benchmark – to a large slice of our equity investments in the Retirement Income Builder (the defined benefit part) and the Investment Builder (the defined contribution part).
 This will impact over £5bn of our investments and initially reduced emissions by at least 30%, and then by 7% each following year.

-• September 2023: Working with the University of Exeter, we developed four new decision-useful climate scenarios that better reflect the real-world risks and opportunities that will frame our investment decision making to 2030.
+• September 2023: Working with the University of Exeter, we developed four new decision-useful climate scenarios that better reflect the real-world risks and opportunities that will frame our investment decision-making.

 Reaching net zero will be an ongoing journey – to achieve our targets, we need to reduce our emissions intensity by between 4.7% and 6.1% a year from our 2019 start point.
-We are on track so far, but we know this journey won’t be a linear one.
-Small changes to our portfolio can have a big impact on our carbon footprint.
+While we were ahead of our interim target by December 2024, this progress has not been matched by real-world emissions, which continue to rise.
+More needs to be done to slow down or reverse the rise in global temperatures.
+Read our thoughts in our latest blog.

 Your questions